public class CreateTypeRequest extends Object implements org.apache.avro.generic.IndexedRecord

 C#, Java, and Python APIs have built-in

-convenience for bypassing setting the avro
+convenience for bypassing setting the Avro

 schema by hand.
 For those languages, one can